4mile/looker-marketplace-json-tests/readme.md

 ## Setup

-1. Add the folder named `/.github` to the Looker repo to be tested.
+1. Add the folder named `/.github/workflows` to the Looker repo to be tested.
+This tells GitHub you have a workflow to run.

+2. Upload `marketplace_automation.yml` to `/.github/workflows` folder of the target Looker repo to be tested.

-2. Commit and PR to GitHub
+3. Commit and PR to GitHub.

-3. On GitHub Actions tab, see the CI execution flow and results of tests.
+4. On GitHub Actions tab, see the CI execution flow and results of tests.